September 3, 2020

 - Be a resident of Knox County, Indiana.

-- Be a graduate of an accredited Knox County or Indiana high school or academy by June 2019.
+- Be a graduate of an accredited Knox County or Indiana high school or academy by the end of June 2021.

-- Have a minimum SAT score of 1200 (ERW + M) or a minimum ACT score of 25.
+- Have a minimum SAT score of 1200 (ERW + M) or a minimum ACT score of 25 or rank in the top 10% of their class.

 - Apply for the scholarship in only one county.